Vaitautolu: American Samoa needs new leaders

 img_0479-2

-The Methodist Hall in Tafuna was packed to capacity Saturday for the official kick off event for the gubernatorial team of Vaitautolu Faafetai Talia Iaulualo and Maefau Dr Mary Lauagaia Taufetee.
+The Methodist Hall in Tafuna was packed to capacity Saturday for the official kick-off event for the gubernatorial team of Vaitautolu Faafetai Talia Iaulualo and Maefau Dr. Mary Lauagaia Taufetee.

-More than 3,000 relatives, friends and supporters turned out to listen to the candidates and raise funds for their campaign to become the next Governor and Lt Governor of American Samoa.
+More than 3,000 relatives, friends and supporters turned out to listen to the candidates and raise funds for their campaign to become the next Governor and Lt.
+Governor of American Samoa.

 Talking Chief Maaelopa Bob Tuiasosopo was the master of ceremony for the event.
-Rev Elder Iosefa Autele of the Faleasao CCCAS offered the invocation and spiritual encouragement for the candidates
+Rev. Elder Iosefa Autele of the Faleasao CCCAS offered the invocation and spiritual encouragement for the candidates

-Tofa Le’i Sonny Thompson, the chairman of the Vaitautolu Taufetee campaign committee addressed the crowd before candidate for Lt Governor Maefau Dr Mary Taufetee gave remarks.
+Tofa Le’i Sonny Thompson, the chairman of the Vaitautolu Taufetee campaign committee, addressed the crowd before candidate for Lt.
+Governor Maefau Dr. Mary Taufetee gave remarks.

-She said when she was first approached by Vaitautolu to be his running mate she told him to ask someone else as she didn’t feel it was her calling.
-But she said a persistent voice kept whispering that she should reconsider.
+She said when she was first approached by Vaitautolu to be his running mate, she told him to ask someone else as she didn’t feel it was her calling.
+But, she said, a persistent voice kept whispering that she should reconsider.

-Addressing the crowd on Saturday, candidate for governor Vaitatutolu said that the decision to run for office was not an easy one because he’s related to the other candidates who are running.
+Addressing the crowd on Saturday, candidate for governor Vaitatutolu said the decision to run for office was not an easy one because he’s related to the other candidates who are running.

-But he said having witnessed the abuse of power and blatant disregard of the law in the last 3/12 years, he decided that the territory needs better leaders.
+But, he said, having witnessed the abuse of power and blatant disregard of the law in the last 3/12 years, he decided that the territory needs better leaders.

 Play Audio